orangetw0/rcastro-gpuaccel/README.md

 **Q: What if I have multiple GPUs?**
 A: CUDA will automatically use the first available GPU.
 To select a specific GPU, set `CUDA_VISIBLE_DEVICES` environment variable.

-**Q: Does this work on Ubuntu 20.04?**
-A: Potentially, but Ubuntu 22.04+ is recommended for best compatibility.

 ## Credits and References